-For example, HubSpot was looking to increase adoption of its new email tool, Sidekick.
+For example, HubSpot was looking to increase adoption of its new email tool, HubSpot Sales.
 The first step was to understand why users were churning in the first week.
 A majority of people reported that they just didn’t understand the product or have time to figure it out.

 By separating the new user experience from the core application, encouraging users to sign up with their work email addresses (where they were more likely to see the product’s value) and improving their educational content, they were able to significantly reduce churn.